Meet the HIV team

 Physicians

-Nada Fadul, MD, is an Assistant Dean and Professor of Medicine at the Division of Infectious Diseases, University of Nebraska Medical Center (UNMC).
-She is the Medical Director of the UNMC’s Specialty Care Center and the Principal Investigator of the Ryan White Parts C&D grants.
-She completed her medical degree from the University of Khartoum-Faculty of Medicine in Sudan and subsequently completed her training in the US.
-She has published in peer-reviewed journals, authored and coauthored several abstracts and book chapters, presented her research at national and international meetings, and mentored several students and trainees.
-She served on the Leadership Development and the Awards Committees of the national HIV Medical Association, serves as an Infectious Diseases Society of America (IDSA) advocacy liaison, and was chosen to join the inaugural IDSA Leadership Institute.
-Dr. Fadul’s main interests are: the management, quality of life issues and health disparities in people living with HIV/AIDS.
+Nada Fadul, MD, is an assistant dean and professor of medicine in the Division of Infectious Diseases at University of Nebraska Medical Center (UNMC).
+She is the medical director of the UNMC Specialty Care Center and the principal investigator of the Ryan White Parts C & D grants.
+She completed her medical degree from the University of Khartoum-Faculty of Medicine in Khartoum, Sudan, and subsequently completed her training in the U.S. Dr. Fadul is bilingual in Arabic and English.
+She has published in peer-reviewed journals, authored and co-authored several abstracts and book chapters, presented her research at national and international meetings, and mentored several students and trainees.
+She serves as a member of the Board of Directors and chair of the Awards Committee of the national HIV Medical Association.
+Dr. Fadul’s main interests managing the health of people living with HIV/AIDS, including quality of life issues and health disparities.

-Josh Havens, PharmD, graduated from the University of Nebraska Medical Center-College of Pharmacy in 2007.
-He previously worked at Nebraska Medicine in the outpatient pharmacy and the Internal Medicine clinic.
-He joined the HIV/Infectious Diseases group in 2015 and the Department of Pharmacy Practice in 2019.
-As a pharmacy clinician at the Specialty Care Center, he provides care for people living with HIV including antiretroviral therapy initiation and revision as well as various other management services together with primary care services.
+Josh Havens, PharmD, graduated from the University of Nebraska Medical Center- College of Pharmacy in 2007.
+He previously worked for Nebraska Medicine in the outpatient pharmacy and the Internal Medicine Clinic.
+He joined the HIV team/Infectious Diseases Division in 2015 and the Department of Pharmacy Practice in 2019.
+As a pharmacy clinician at the Specialty Care Center, Dr. Havens provides care for people living with HIV, including antiretroviral therapy initiation and revision as well as various other management services together with primary care services.
 Additionally, he operates a pharmacist-led HIV prevention program offering HIV pre- and post-exposure prophylaxis.
-He provides lectures for the College of Pharmacy and precepts fourth year students and pharmacy residents annually and is involved in various research protocols.
+Dr. Havens provides lectures for the College of Pharmacy, precepts fourth-year pharmacy students and pharmacy residents annually, and is involved in various research protocols.

 Nurse Practitioners

 Daniel Cramer, APRN, MSN, joined the HIV team in November of 2020.
-He attended the University of Nebraska Medical Center, earning a Bachelor of Science in Nursing degree in 2014 and a Master of Science in Nursing degree in 2018.
-He previously worked as a Nurse Practitioner for Nebraska Medicine in the Infectious Diseases Division specializing in orthopedic and general infectious diseases.
-Dan is currently pursuing his DNP, researching stigma affecting health outcomes in individuals living with HIV.
+He attended the University of Nebraska Medical Center, earning a Bachelor of Science in nursing in 2014 and a Master of Science in nursing in 2018.
+He previously worked as a nurse practitioner for Nebraska Medicine in the Infectious Diseases Division specializing in orthopaedics and general infectious diseases.
+Dan is currently pursuing his Doctor of Nursing Practice degree, researching stigma affecting health outcomes in individuals living with HIV.
 He has been an adjunct faculty member at UNMC since 2019.
-Dan is on the Nebraska Infectious Disease Society Board of Governors and is involved in volunteering with GLMA [Health Professionals Advancing LGBTQ Equality (previously known as the Gay & Lesbian Medical Association which is the world's largest and oldest association of lesbian, gay, bisexual, transgender and queer (LGBTQ) healthcare professionals].
+Dan is on the Nebraska Infectious Disease Society Board of Governors and is involved in volunteering with Health Professionals Advancing LGBTQ Equality (previously known as the Gay & Lesbian Medical Association) which is the world's largest and oldest association of lesbian, gay, bisexual, transgender and queer health care professionals.

 Clinic Manager

-Kevin Borges, BSN, RN, joined the HIV team in September of 2021 as the Clinic Manager.
-Kevin graduated from Creighton University in 2012 with a BSN.
-Prior to joining Nebraska Medicine in his current role, he worked in the hospital splitting his time between the inpatient floors and the Emergency Department.
-Kevin’s responsibilities include overseeing the HIV clinic as well as managing the outpatient infectious disease services for Nebraska Medicine.
+Kevin Borges, BSN, RN, joined the HIV team in September of 2021 as the clinic manager.
+Kevin graduated from Creighton University in Omaha, Nebraska, in 2012 with a Bachelor of Science in nursing.
+Prior to joining Nebraska Medicine in his current role, he worked Nebraska Medical Center splitting his time between the inpatient floors and the Emergency Department.
+Kevin’s responsibilities include overseeing the HIV clinic as well as managing the outpatient infectious diseases services for Nebraska Medicine.

-Susan Dermer, MA, is a Certified Medical Assistant and joined the HIV Team in October 2021.
-Susie has been in healthcare for over 30 years and has worked in both hospital and clinical settings.
+Susan Dermer, CMA, is a certified medical assistant and joined the HIV team in October 2021.
+Susie has been in health care for over 30 years and has worked in both hospital and clinical settings.
 She works as a clinic clerk/medical assistant and provides support in the clinic with rooming and general support.
-She has experience in phlebotomy, performing point of care testing and giving injections.
+She has experience in phlebotomy, performing point-of-care testing and giving injections.

 Research Coordinators

-Renae Furl, MPH, has rejoined the HIV team in January 2021 as a clinical study coordinator with the research team.
-She received her Master’s degree in Public Health from the University of Nebraska Medical Center.
-Previously, Renae has 17 years’ experience working with Nebraska’s HIV Ryan White Programs at UNMC, the Nebraska AIDS Project, and the Nebraska Department of Public Health.
+Renae Furl, MPH, rejoined the HIV team in January 2021 as a clinical study coordinator with the research team.
+She received her Master of Public Health from UNMC.
+Renae has 17 years of experience working with the Nebraska HIV Ryan White Programs at UNMC, the Nebraska AIDS Project, and the Nebraska Department of Public Health.
 In 2020, Renae worked as a Regulatory Coordinator for the UNMC Clinical Research Center.

-Maureen Kubat, RN, BSN, BSW, received her Bachelor of Social Work from Marquette University in 2000 and her Bachelor of Science in Nursing from Creighton University in 2005.
-After working as a nurse in acute care and pediatrics, she joined the HIV team in October 2016 as a research study coordinator.
-She enjoys working with both the research and clinical aspects of patient care, and is committed to the health and well-being of our patients.
+Maureen Kubat, BSN, RN, BSW, received her Bachelor of Social Work from Marquette University in Milwaukee, Wisconsin, in 2000 and her Bachelor of Science in nursing from Creighton University in Omaha, Nebraska, in 2005.
+After working as a nurse in acute care and pediatrics, she joined the HIV team in October 2016 as a research nurse coordinator.
+She helps coordinate various research studies being conducted at the SCC including investigator-led studies, federally sponsored protocols and industry clinical trials, and also assists with clinic nursing needs and long-acting injectable therapy.
+She is committed to providing excellent care to all patients and study participants.

 Client Services Team

-Renee Bera ADCJ, joined the HIV team in August 2018 as the Healthcare Access Liaison.
-She spent the last ten years in skilled nursing and rehabilitation as a Business Office Manager and Provisional Administrator.
-She currently works with the Ryan White Part C & D Program.
-She helps patients with access and maintain insurance coverage Medicaid.
+Renee Bera, ADCJ, joined the HIV team in August 2018 as the health care access liaison.
+She previously worked in skilled nursing and rehabilitation as a business office manager and provisional administrator.
+She currently works with the Ryan White Parts C & D Program and serves as the quality improvement coordinator.
+She also helps patients access and maintain their Ryan White Program grant coverage, as well as tracking patient visits.
+She is responsible for processing the vision and dental claims through Parts C & D.

-Rachelle Carr began her career with Nebraska Medicine May 2004, joining the HIV team November 2007 as a Medical Assistant and has transitioned as a Patient Outreach Liaison role within UNMC in March 2021.
-Rachelle is devoted to assisting vulnerable patients, along with being an advocate/ally, she maintains communication with those to improve their overall healthcare.
+Rachelle Carr began her career with Nebraska Medicine in May 2004, joining the HIV team in November 2007 as a medical assistant and transitioned into the role of patient outreach liaison in March 2021.
+Rachelle is passionate about providing “meet the patient, where they are” care with our Telehealth Program, including working with our research team.
+Rachelle is devoted to working with the most vulnerable patients, along with being an advocate/ally, where she maintains communication with those to improve their overall health care.

-Samantha L. Jones, CSW, joined the University of Nebraska Medical Center HIV team in May of 2016.
-She received her BSW from the University of Iowa in 2010 and has worked for several federal grants focusing on child welfare, reentry, education, employment and training.
-Prior to joining the HIV team, she worked under the federal Workforce Innovation and Opportunity Act (WIOA), providing outreach and access to employment and training opportunities in order to assist individuals in becoming self-sufficient.
-Samantha currently serves as the Patient Access Program Manager overseeing the UNMC Specialty Care Center’s Medical Case Management program.
-She is currently pursuing her Master’s in Social Work at University of Nebraska Omaha.
+Samantha L. Jones, CSW, joined the UNMC HIV team in May of 2016.
+She received her Bachelor of Social Work from the University of Iowa in Iowa City, Iowa, and has worked for several federal grants focusing on child welfare, reentry, education, employment and training.
+Prior to joining the HIV team, she worked under the federal Workforce Innovation and Opportunity Act providing outreach and access to employment and training opportunities in order to assist individuals in becoming self-sufficient.
+Samantha currently serves as the program manager overseeing the UNMC Specialty Care Center’s Medical Case Management and Community Health Worker Programs, which are designed to engage, educate and empower patients, ultimately leading to improved health care outcomes.

-Laura Krajewski, MPA, joined the HIV team in 2013 as the Patient Outreach Specialist.
-She assesses and schedules patients new to the HIV clinic and also reaches out to patients who have fallen out of care.
-She helps with various aspects of the UNMC Ryan White Part C and D program and works closely with the Positive Action Consumer (PAC) group, a group which provides insight to improving Ryan White program services.
-Previously, Laura worked at an AIDS Service Organization in Massachusetts for eight years and served in the Peace Corps in Kazakhstan teaching English to high school students.
+Laura Krajewski, MPA, joined the HIV team in 2013 as the patient outreach specialist.
+She assesses and schedules patients new to the HIV clinic, and also reaches out to patients who have fallen out of care.
+She helps with various aspects of the UNMC Ryan White Part C and D program and works closely with the Positive Action Consumer group, that provides insight to improving Ryan White program services.
+Previously, Laura worked at an AIDS service organization in Massachusetts for eight years and served in the Peace Corps in Kazakhstan teaching English to high school students.

-Tacy Slater, MSW, MPH, joined the HIV team in 1999.
-She was employed as a case manager with the Nebraska AIDS Project for five years and as a volunteer for 3 years.
-She received her Master’s degree in Social Work and Public Administration from the University of Nebraska at Omaha.
+Tacy Slater, MSW, MPA, joined the HIV team in 1999.
+She was employed as a case manager with the Nebraska AIDS Project for five years and as a volunteer for three years.
+She received a dual master’s degree in social work and public administration from the University of Nebraska at Omaha.
 Tacy is a clinic social worker, patient services coordinator and the coordinator for the UNMC Ryan White Parts C and D Programs.
-She works with the UNMC medical students, HIV Medicine track medical students, pharmacy students and provides practicum supervision for undergraduate social work students.
-Tacy has committed nearly 30 years to serving, advocating and empowering individuals living with HIV so that they may meet their needs and goals for improved health outcomes.
+She works with the UNMC medical and pharmacy students, and provides practicum supervision for undergraduate social work students.
+Tacy has committed nearly 30 years to serving, advocating and empowering individuals living with HIV so they may meet their needs and goals for improved health outcomes.

 Data Manager

-Monica Arroyo, BSW, received her Bachelor’s degree in Social Work from the University of Nebraska-Kearney in 2014.
-She has spent the last 7 years working in the HIV field.
-Monica joined the UNMC HIV team in September 2018 as the Patient Eligibility Associate.
-Monica is currently the Data Manager for the Ryan White Program.
-She is strongly committed to ensuring patient access to quality healthcare.
+Monica Arroyo, BSW, received her Bachelor’s of Social Work from the University of Nebraska-Kearney in 2014.
+She has focused the majority of her career serving those affected by HIV/AIDS with a particular focus on Latino populations.
+Monica joined the UNMC HIV team in September 2018 as the patient eligibility associate and is currently the data manager for the Ryan White Program.
+Monica is pursuing a master’s degree in public administration and information systems.
+Monica is strongly committed to ensuring equitable patient access to quality health care.

-Sue Allen, Medical Receptionist, joined the Specialty Care Center team April 2022.
-She has enjoyed working for Nebraska Medicine for the past 16 years.
-She has been a Medical Receptionist for about 9 years, and she enjoys getting to know the patients and their families.
+Sue Allen, medical receptionist, joined the Specialty Care Center team in April 2022.
+She has enjoyed working with Nebraska Medicine for the past 18 years.
+She has been a medical receptionist for about 10 years, and she enjoys getting to know the patients and their families.

 Administrative Staff